C API Conventions

 Use these categories consistently:

-MLN_STATUS_INVALID_ARGUMENTfor null pointers, unknown enum values, unknown flag bits, undersized structs, invalid dimensions, invalid handles, or incorrectly initialized output handles;MLN_STATUS_INVALID_STATEfor otherwise valid objects in the wrong lifecycle state;MLN_STATUS_WRONG_THREADfor thread-affine handles called from the wrong owner thread;MLN_STATUS_UNSUPPORTEDfor backends, platforms, entry points, or requested behavior unavailable in this build;MLN_STATUS_NATIVE_ERRORfor native MapLibre errors or C++ exceptions converted to status.
+MLN_STATUS_INVALID_ARGUMENTfor null pointers, unknown enum values, unknown flag bits, undersized structs, invalid dimensions, handles that are null, released, of the wrong handle type, or never issued, or incorrectly initialized output handles;MLN_STATUS_INVALID_STATEfor otherwise valid objects in the wrong lifecycle state;MLN_STATUS_WRONG_THREADfor thread-affine handles called from the wrong owner thread;MLN_STATUS_UNSUPPORTEDfor backends, platforms, entry points, or requested behavior unavailable in this build;MLN_STATUS_NATIVE_ERRORfor native MapLibre errors or C++ exceptions converted to status.

 Every exported MLN_API C++ definition must be noexcept.
 Status-returning